xwiki-contrib/maven-plugin-offline-xwiki-repository-packager/README.md

 ## Usage

-To use this plugin to prepare a off-line repository for a new installation setup without Internet access, you need to create a new maven project with this simple pom:
+To use this plugin to prepare an off-line repository for a new installation setup without Internet access, you need to create a new maven project with this simple pom:

     <?xml version="1.0" encoding="UTF-8"?>